Rob--W/grab-to-pan.js/README.md

 Support for earlier versions of Chrome, Firefox, Opera and Safari can be added if you include a polyfill for `Function.prototype.bind` and `classList`.

+### Compatibility notes

+- In Safari for Windows and Chrome 21- for Windows, the cursor is not changed to "grab" / "grabbing".
+- In Opera 12-, the "move" cursor is shown instead of a grab/grabbing cursor, because custom cursors are not supported in Presto.

 ## License